On the Factor Complexity Associated with a Family of Multidimensional Continued Fraction Algorithms: Statements on Complexity for All TRIP Maps

 Then, the complexity function of any $S(\sigma,\tau_0,\tau_1)$-adic language $\lang$ with coding sequence associated to a rationally independent point in $\triangle$ satisfies $ p_\lang(n) = 2n+1 $. \end{theorem}

-\begin{proof} In \cite{Cassaigne}, Cassaigne, Labbe, and Leroy showed this for $(e,23,23)$ (although, as mentioned earlier, they did not use the rhetoric of TRIP maps).
-The other maps are the conjugates of $(e,23,23)$. \end{proof}
+\begin{proof} In \cite{Cassaigne}, Cassaigne, Labb\'{e} and Leroy showed this for $(e,23,23)$ (although, as mentioned earlier, they did not use the rhetoric of TRIP maps).
+The other maps are the conjugates of $(e,23,23)$.
+In this case, the operation of twinning will produce no more TRIP maps. \end{proof}

 We now turn to the maps that are called ``degenerate'' in \cite{Garrity-Mccdonald}, as they are essentially maps in $2$ dimensions (as described in Subsection \ref{R2TRIP Maps}) instead of $3$.
 As we might expect, the $S$-adic languages corresponding to these maps are essentially reduced to the two-dimensional, Sturmian case.
 More precisely, we have the following: